 AAUW of California member Marie Wolbach founded Tech Trek in 1998 with the help of an AAUW Community Action Grant.
-Over the last 15 years, AAUW of California has grown Tech Trek to 10 camps on eight college campuses across the state.
+Since then, AAUW of California has grown Tech Trek to 10 camps on eight college campuses across the state.
 In summer 2011, Tech Trek was featured on the CBS Evening News.
 In 2013, Marie Wolbach received the Classic Woman Award from Traditional Home magazine for her exceptional volunteerism, shown in her work with Tech Trek.
 When asked how Tech Trek had affected her, one alumna said

 Our National Sites

 Visit the national Tech Trek camp pages to learn more about how each camp is inspiring girls.